 - I. First-Year Students (Freshmen): High school graduates who have not previously attended a college or university.
-Course work taken as an Early College student or during the summer immediately following graduation from high school will be recorded on the student's transcript as transfer work, but will not cause the student to be classified as a transfer student.
+Course work taken as an Early College student, dual-enrolled student or during the summer immediately following graduation from high school will be recorded on the student's transcript as transfer work, but will not cause the student to be classified as a transfer student.
 These students will not lose eligibility for any first-year student aid. - II.
 Transfer Students: Students who have attended one or more regionally accredited colleges or universities and apply as a baccalaureate degree seeking student at Catawba. - III.
-International Students - IV.
-Re-Entering Students: Students who were previously enrolled as a degree seeking student at Catawba but left prior to completing their degree who seek readmission to the College.
-Re-entering students have not attended any other accredited college or university since leaving Catawba.
-If students have attempted college work since leaving Catawba, they should apply as a transfer student. - V. Transient Students: Full-time college students enrolled at other institutions of higher learning who seek to take up to one semester of work at Catawba, but will be returning to their "home" institutions.
-Transient students are not seeking a degree from Catawba. - VI.
-Post-Baccalaureate Students: Baccalaureate degree recipients seeking to take additional college courses. - VII.
-Auditing Students: Students who choose to enroll in a college course without receiving academic credit. - VIII.
-Graduate Students: Students seeking to obtain a Master of Arts in Teaching. - IX.
 Evening Students: Adults, at least 21 years of age, who have obtained a high school diploma or a General Education Development (GED) certificate and who are enrolled in one of the School of Evening and Graduate Studies (SEGS) degree programs.
 Students may choose from two undergraduate degree programs offered in the SEGS Program: the Bachelor of Business Administration and the Bachelor of Arts in Education (Birth-Kindergarten).